RagnarGrootKoerkamp/BAPCtools/doc/implementation_notes.md

 The two zeros indicate that the minimum and maximum value were not reached (i.e. boolean false).
 The `999 999` indicate that `a` was read, and the smallest and largest value of `a` we encountered was `999`.
 The final `1 1000` indicate the valid range of `a`.

-BAPCtools will accumulate these values over all testcases, and print a warning when the minimum or maximum value of a `read` statement was never reached.
+BAPCtools will accumulate these values over all test cases, and print a warning when the minimum or maximum value of a `read` statement was never reached.

 This system works for any validator that accepts the `--constraints_file` flag.
 This is determined by searching all sources for the string `constraints_file`.